xyflow/xyflow/README.md

   * `.top` is added when position = 'top'
   * `.left` is added when position = 'left'
   * `.right` is added when position = 'right'
+  * `.connecting` is added when connection line is above a handle
+  * `.valid` is added when connection line is above a handle and the connection is valid
 * `.react-flow__background` - Background component
 * `.react-flow__minimap` - Mini map component
 * `.react-flow__controls` - Controls component